Arbe Robotics Ltd. (ARBE) Shares Up Despite Recent Market Volatility

-Arbe Robotics Ltd. (NASDAQ: ARBE)’s stock price has increased by 62.30 compared to its previous closing price of 4.35.
-However, the company has seen a 113.94% increase in its stock price over the last five trading sessions.
+Arbe Robotics Ltd. (NASDAQ: ARBE)’s stock price has increased by 10.69 compared to its previous closing price of 6.27.
+However, the company has experienced a 59.54% gain in its stock price over the last five trading sessions.

+Is It Worth Investing in Arbe Robotics Ltd. (NASDAQ: ARBE) Right Now?

 There are mixed opinions on the stock, with 5 analysts rating it as a “buy,” 0 rating it as “overweight,” 0 rating it as “hold,” and 0 rating it as “sell.”